 Because why would they bother treating women better—when we’re already doing the dirty work for them?

-Thanks to the internet and social media, women have started sharing connecting the dots—realizing that centering men isn’t just a personal issue: it’s a global scam we’ve been duped into for generations.
+Thanks to the internet and social media, women have starting to wake up and compare notes—realizing that chasing male approval isn’t just a personal issue: it’s a global scam we’ve been duped into for decades.

 Modern dating has become a revolving door of ghosting, mixed signals, emotional unavailability, STDs, unwanted pregnancies, and other women he swears are “just friends.”